excellentingenuity/Ruled/docs/ChainExpression LanguageDefinition.md

 ### Example
 ```
-(RuleName AND RuleName) OR RuleName
+"( RuleName AND RuleName ) OR RuleName"
 ```